 It takes the form of a small bay with lovely white sand and has calm waters as it is protected from the big waves by rocky reefs just offshore.
-This makes it great for swimming and snorkelling.
+This makes it great for children, swimming and snorkelling.

 There are toilets and showers at the back of this beach.

 It is family run and serves fresh fish and many say makes the best paella in the village and perhaps even the best in Fuerteventura.

-It is a small, but nevertheless, lovely beach.
-It is a great place to swim, although at low tide almost all of the water disappears.
-This beach is often frequented by naturists.
-Many naturists stay in the Caleton apartments.
+It is a small, but lovely beach.
+It is a great place to swim, although almost all of the water disappears at low tide.

 El Cotillo Lagoons

 The lagoons (Playa de los Lagos Fuerteventura) extend from Caleton Beach pretty much all the way to the lighthouse and then on along the north shore almost to Corralejo.
 They are the most famous of the lagoons in Fuerteventura.
 This includes the quirky Popcorn beach.

 There are many little beaches among the rocks with many stone circles to sunbathe in to keep out of the wind.
 For those who like to explore the minute world of rock pools, there are many to be found among the rocks, with small fish, crabs, shrimps, and even the odd sea cucumber if you look closely.